Develop your perception, production and understanding of the various

 Audio examples:

 The Mazatec examples were downloaded from the UCLA Phonetics Lab Archive.
-The other examples are from a database of audio examples relating to the IPA Handbook, at the University of Victoria, Canada.
+The other examples are from a database of audio examples relating to the IPA Handbook.